simonbates/procdraw-old/README.md

 ## Building

-Procdraw is built with CMake and the Visual Studio command line tools.

 Prerequisites:

 - Visual Studio 2017 with the "Desktop development with C++" workload

-(CMake is included with Visual Studio.)

 To build Procdraw, open the VS 2017 "Developer Command Prompt", change directory to the `procdraw` working directory, and run: